jasont2022/twitter/README.md

 ### Step 3:
 Work on the Models
-Generate all of the tables with the appropriate generator for Tweets and Replies
+Generate all of the tables with the appropriate generator for Tweets

 ### Step 4:
-Set up associations and add validations to the Tweets and Replies Make sure the relationship between models are correct
+Set up associations and add validations to the Tweets Make sure the relationship between models are correct

 ### Step 5: